Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Introduction

 \subsection{Contributions}

 The contributions of this paper are as follows:

-Firstly, we develop a general cooperative multiagent framework in which agents interact over an MDP environment.
-Unlike the existing works which assume perfect communication links \cite{zilber2001communication,sukhbaatar2016learning,FoersterLearning,kim2019schedule}, we assume the practical rate-limited communications between the agents.
-We formulate a multi-agent cooperative problem where agents interact over an underlying MDP and can communicate over a rate-limited channel.
-Our goal is to derive the optimal control and communication strategies to minimize the expected risk.
+Firstly, we develop a general cooperative multi-agent framework in which agents interact over an underlying MDP environment.
+Unlike the existing works which assume perfect communication links \cite{zilber2001communication,sukhbaatar2016learning,FoersterLearning,kim2019schedule}, we assume the practical bit-budgeted communications between the agents.
+We formulate a multi-agent cooperative problem where agents interact over an underlying MDP and can communicate over a bit-budgeted channel.
+Our goal is to derive the optimal control and communication strategies to maximize the expected return.
+We will show in section \ref{problem statement subsection}, that an underlying difference in our setting from the Dec-POMDP is that here we carry out a constrained design of each agent's perception function - which is also referred to as the observation function in the literature of the Dec-POMDP \cite{oliehoek2007dec}.
+The constraints of this design are dictated by the bit-budget of the inter-agent communication channels.

-Secondly, using the techniques introduced in section III, we show that one can break a multi-agent joint control-communication problem into three pieces which are computationally less demanding: (i) a centralized control problem (where only a control policy will be designed) and (ii) an approximated TBIC problem (where only the communication strategy for all agents is designed), (iii) a decentralized control problem (where the control policies of all agents are designed). by introducing the TBIC problem, we propose a novel analytical scheme that allows us to separately design the communication and control strategies while ensuring (nearly) jointly optimal strategies.
-In fact, the TBIC problem distils all the relevant features of the control problem and takes them into account in a novel non-conventional communication problem.
+Secondly, Theorem 1, in section \ref{sec: SAIC}, derives the interconnection between the joint control and communication/quantization problem and a generalized version of the data quantization problem: TODC problem.
+In fact, the TODC problem distils all the relevant features of the control task and takes them into account in a novel non-conventional communication design problem.
 This is the underlying reason behind the effectiveness of the designed communications and is one the contributions in this work differentiating it from existing works in \cite{shlezinger2021deep,shlezinger2020task,larrousse2018coordination,kostina2019rate,FoersterLearning, lowe2019pitfalls,tung2021effective, mostaani2019Learning}.
+Our analytical studies show that how the value function - the function that estimates the expected return of the system given the current observation - can be considered as a proper indirect measure of the usefulness of the data to be compressed.
+Thus, Theorem 1, shows how the usefulness of the (observation) data can be incorporated into the design of the TODC policy.